 For Linux users, making a clean break from the Microsoft ecosystem is often a rather challenging task.
-Even in 2016, the possibility of needing Windows to perform some task still exists—perhaps as part of an employer requirement, a dependency on legacy technology such as ActiveX, or to interact with legacy hardware which has no Linux driver.
+Even now, the possibility of needing Windows to perform some task still exists–perhaps as part of an employer requirement, a dependency on legacy technology, or to interact with legacy or specialty hardware which has no Linux driver.

 The long arm of Microsoft’s embrace is similarly difficult to escape.
 While it is simple to build your own PC (or simply use an Intel NUC), laptops and all-in-one systems are typically impossible to build in the same way.
 As such, unless you are buying a System76 computer, or a Dell developer laptop, you are already paying the “Windows Tax” for your device.

-Considering that the license has already been paid for, it is likely a worthwhile endeavor to install Windows 10 in a virtual machine, rather than dual booting.
-After all, this is Windows—using a fresh ISO direct from Microsoft eliminates OEM-bundled bloatware which typically accompanies a new computer.
-Additionally, using a VM for Windows also prevents any future Windows update from interfering with your computer's boot partition, which may render either or both operating systems unbootable.
+Considering that the license has already been paid for with most pre-built, retail computers, it is likely a worthwhile endeavor to install Windows 10 in a virtual machine rather than dual booting.
+After all, this is Windows–using a fresh ISO direct from Microsoft eliminates OEM-bundled bloatware which typically accompanies a new computer.
+It is also important to note that using a VM for Windows also prevents any future Windows update from interfering with your computer’s boot partition, which could render both your Linux and Windows installations unbootable.

 Getting the installation ISO from Microsoft